ronki2304/Wordle-cracker/README.md

 # Yes another Wordle solver

-I know I supposed there are tone of wordle-cracker.
-And I know why it is cool to code yours.
+I know there are tone of wordle solver.
+And I know why, because it is cool to code yours.

 So here is mine.